 Make sure you choose a collaborator who’s audience has a crossover with yours.
 For example, if you own an Italian restaurant then collaborating with your local language school could benefit both of you.
 Why?
 Because people who want to learn Italian are usually interested in Italian food.
 And foodies who regularly visit your restaurant are more likely to be interested in learning more about the language (even if it’s just to better understand your menu!).
 In this example, both businesses would benefit from exposure to the other’s customers without being in competition.

 New to blogging?
 It might be tough to land your dream collaborator right away.
 But blogging is a great way to connect with customers and get free exposure for your business.
-Check out our post on how to become a blogger and start today!
+Check out how to start a blog today!

 If you run a business, the chances are you’re an expert in your field.
 Whether you know about cooking or accounting, cupholders or stakeholders, there are people out there who need your expertise.
 Journalists often need experts to comment on news stories and current events because it gives their articles balance, context, and credibility.

 When you’re quoted as an expert source in a newspaper article or television segment, you’ll get your name out there as an industry leader.